 Clinical Evaluation is a review of all of the data that has been generated in terms of;

 Product verification and validation activities (proving the design of the device works and performs as intended).

 Clinical literature review looking at the relevance of any clinical studies that can verify that clinical use of the device is proven based on similar devices placed on the market and/or, inclusion of any clinical investigation carried out on the device.

 Post Market Surveillance relevant to the device and any Post Market Clinical Follow up data to support the devices on going history of clinical safety.

 Clinical Evaluation and reports need to be updated on a regular basis, for example every 2 years or sooner for more complex devices that maybe of higher risk.

 Clinical Evaluation needs to be carried out by professionals who are qualified to perform clinical reviews in a medical discipline relevant to the clinical use of the device.

-Patient Guard can support you with creating an MDR Clinical Evaluation Plan and MDR Clinical Evaluation Reports.
-We can also provide assistance with updating your Clinical Evaluation Plans and Reports.
+Patient Guard can support you with creating a Clinical Evaluation Plan and Clinical Evaluation Report or provide assistance in updating your Clinical Evaluation Plans and Reports.
 Please contact us if you would like to discuss your Clinical Evaluation needs.